 A recipient who receives the imported services for the purpose of any business carried on by him is required to account for GST by a reverse charge mechanism.
-The time of supply for imported services is when the supplies are paid for by the recipient.
+The time of supply for imported services is when the supplies are paid for by the recipient or the date of invoice from his supplier if it is issued earlier than the date of payment.